eramons/techblog/content/post/thinkpadw500.md

 After re-assembling all things together again, it will be time to boot.
 Fingers crossed.

 ### 5.1.
-Minimal re-assembling
+Partial re-assembling and boot

-Having the laptop re-assembled again would take hours.
-The idea of having to do this before knowing if coreboot was going to work was not appealing.
+I didn't fancy the idea of having to re-assemble before knowing if coreboot was going to work.
 The solution was to put together a minimal working version:

  * Use only the main board and the big metalic, grey piece with the fan on it
  * Connect the little cables corresponding to the fan, the CPU battery and the power